laptise/Next-on-Nest/README.md

 ## Behaviour

+general behaviours

+### Route

 - `/*` all routes are routed to Next.js

 - `/api` is Routed to Nest.js

 So if you call `/api`, then it calls `AppController.getHello` And if you call `/`, then the `client/pages/index.tsx` will be displayed

+### Port

+If you set on PORT in env, then it will runs on specified PORT